pennlabs/penn-courses/backend/README.md

 2. Running Docker

-    - Run `docker-compose up` in a separate terminal window (also in the `backend` directory) before running any manage.py commands (this will spin up a Docker container running Postgres).
+    - Run `docker-compose up` in a separate terminal window (also in the `backend` directory) before running any manage.py commands (this will spin up a Docker container running Postgres and Redis).

 3. Setting up your Penn Courses development environment